 To learn more about Chapter Volunteer Opportunities, please click here.
 To apply for a volunteer position, please click here for a volunteer application form.
 For a complete list of CARP Chapter Chair contacts, click here.

-Can’t find a CARP chapter in your area?
-Find out how to Start a CARP Chapter yourself
+Can’t find a CARP Chapter in your area?
+Click here to find out how to start a CARP Chapter yourself.

 Mid-Toronto Community Services provides programs and services for seniors and adults living with disabilities, and one of their key programs is Meals on Wheels.
 They are in need of drivers to help take volunteers to locations within the GTA area to deliver a hot lunch to those in need.
 Contact Heather Johnson, Volunteer Coordinator for details: 416-962-9449 ex.
 225 More … Read more